 Awards:

-Peter Gould Paper Award: Connolly won the paper award in the AAG Health and Medical Geography Specialty Group Student Paper Competition.
+AAG Peter Gould Paper Award: Connolly won the paper award in the AAG Health and Medical Geography Specialty Group Student Paper Competition.
 He presented his research on the food environment (Baxter & Park, 2024) at the 2024 AAG Annual Meeting for the competition.

 Undergraduate Research Assistant; Currently, a Master's student in the Department of Public Health at East Carolina University